The Paris Chinese Pagoda building

 Paris Chinese Pagoda front gate

-This unusual building that is now classified as a historical monument in Paris is not open to visitors all the time, except for when there are temporary exhibitions, and to give you an idea, the last exhibition, which could be accessed from a Wednesday through to a Saturday was a cost of €10 per person.
+This unusual building that is now classified as a historical Paris monument but is not open to visitors all the time, except for when there are temporary exhibitions, and to give you an idea, the last exhibition, which could be accessed from a Wednesday through to a Saturday was a cost of €10 per person.

-You will find The Pagoda in Paris located in the 8th Arrondissement close to the Parc Monceau in one direction, the Musee Jacquemart-Andre museum in the opposite direction and the Salle Pleyel concert hall in another.
+You will find the Paris Chinese Pagoda building within the 8th Arrondissement close to the Parc Monceau in one direction, the Musee Jacquemart-Andre museum in the opposite direction and the Salle Pleyel concert hall in another.

-Even if it is not open for a visit, this unique and very unusual landmark in Paris is still well worth seeing on the outside, especially now it has been fully restored to its former glory.
+Even if it is not open for a visit, this unique and very unusual Paris landmark is still well worth seeing on the outside, especially now it has been fully restored to its former glory.

 Chinese Pagoda facade in Paris